How to apply

 Got your own idea for a Phd?

-If you've already got your own research idea, you can start looking for a supervisor whose research interests match yours right away, using our PURE Research Portal.
+If you've already got your own research idea, you can start looking for a supervisor whose research interests match yours right away, using our Find a PhD Supervisor page.
 Once you've found someone suitable, you can contact them directly to discuss your idea in detail.

 Explore our pre-approved PhD projects

 We've got a long list of already-approved PhD projects available across most of our subject areas – browse the list of current projects, and contact the relevant supervisors to discuss your interest before you apply.

 Explore our subject areas